-Kodo millet/Varagu arisi adai, thick pancake, made with kodo millet and lentils.
-Adai, traditionally made with rice and lentils.
+Kodo millet/Varagu arisi adai, thick pancake, made with varagu millet and lentils.
+A no-ferment, grind and pour dosai recipe.
+A gluten-free, vegan and a wholesome meal.

 Adai is a versatile recipe, that can be made with a variety of grains, like quinoa, oats, barley, white/red/black rice.
 At home we are big fans of whole grains.
 I try to include whole grains in my regular cooking as much as possible.